-- Is Auggie comfortable with himself and how does that effect how others relate to him?
+- Is Auggie comfortable with himself, and how does that affect how others relate to him?

 - What was your reaction to Jack talking about Auggie on Halloween?
 What would you have done in the same situation if you were Jack?
 What if you were Auggie?